Palestine is the Place for You!

 The Texas State Legislature created Palestine in 1846 to serve as the seat for the newly established Anderson County, which would become the home of American politician John H. Reagan and Governor Thomas M. Campbell.
 A logistical hub from the very beginning, traders and businesspeople transported goods down the Trinity River until the railroad industry arrived in the 1870s, which created an explosion in population and economic growth.

 The county’s fifth courthouse, erected in Palestine in 1914, is still standing and in use.
-Oil was discovered east of town 14 years later, and in the years since the area has become a significant player in the field of energy production, logistics and distribution.
+Oil was then discovered east of town 14 years later, and in the years since, the area has become a significant player in the field of energy production, logistics, and distribution.

 Today, Palestine is a designated Texas Main Street City and features architecture from the early 1800s through the 1950s.
-It’s over 1,800 historic sites and respect for both tradition and a legacy of progress makes it the perfect destination for visitors, industrialists, and entrepreneurs motivated by the promise of an American Dream.
+Its historic sites and respect for both tradition and a legacy of progress makes it the perfect destination for visitors, industrialists, and entrepreneurs motivated by the promise of an American Dream.